 • Minor breaks: up to 25% of possible points.

-• Medium breaks: up to 50% of possible points.
+• Moderate breaks: up to 50% of possible points.

 • Major breaks: up to 100% of possible points.

-What criteria is followed to catalog breakages?
-Any variation of less than 45 degrees from the basic shape will be considered minor.
-If it is approximately 45 degrees it is considered medium and if it is clearly greater than 45 degrees it will be evaluated as severe.
-The deductions are cumulative.
-Multiple minor failures can lead to a major breakage.
+What criteria are used to classify breaks?
+Any variation of less than 45 degrees from the basic form is considered minor.
+If it is approximately 45 degrees, it is moderate, and if clearly greater than 45 degrees, it is severe.
+Deductions are cumulative.
+Multiple minor breaks can result in a major break.

 3. Landing

-It represents 30% of the score (minimum 0.0 / maximum 3.0).
-A correct landing includes a stable, balanced and controlled body position.
-The jumper must demonstrate precision with minimal interruption in contact with the snow.
-The absorption should be carried out mainly in the knees and the lower part of the body, only with a small inclination at the waist.
-Landing evaluation begins the moment the jumper touches the snow and continues until he has demonstrated sufficient control after landing.
+This accounts for 30% of the score (minimum 0.0 / maximum 3.0).
+A correct landing involves a stable, balanced, and controlled body position.
+The jumper must demonstrate precision with minimal disruption upon contact with the snow.
+Absorption should primarily be done with the knees and lower body, with only a slight bend at the waist.
+Landing evaluation begins when the jumper touches the snow and continues until they demonstrate sufficient control after landing.

 It is divided into two parts:

-• Landing: is the position of the body in relation to the slope, the ski-snow contact and absorption with the body. (maximum 2.0 points).
-A perfect landing is considered one in which that the body is extended and at 90 degrees to the slope, perfectly balanced, with the weight in the center of the skis and with the rotations completely stopped.
+• Landing: This refers to the body position relative to the slope, ski-snow contact, and body absorption (maximum 2.0 points).
+A perfect landing is one where the body is extended at 90 degrees to the slope, perfectly balanced, with weight centred on the skis and rotations fully stopped.

 You'll need hours of rehearsal

-The preparation for landing will influence the form section.
+Preparation for the landing will influence the form score.

-1. According to the direction of rotation at the exit of the kicker: forward-backward (front-back)
+1. Based on the direction of rotation upon leaving the kicker: front-back

-• Ironed (layout): the body is fully extended.
+• Layout: the body is fully extended.
 Legs straight and together.

 • Tuck: legs bent at the hip and knee at an angle of at least 90 degrees.
-In forward somersaults it is usually greater.
+For forward somersaults, this angle is usually greater.

-3. With or without rotations (twists): they are turns with respect to the vertical axis of the body.
-They are always executed in layout position.
+3. With or without rotations (twists): these are spins around the body's vertical axis and are always executed in the layout position.

 Lay

-Depending on the difficulty of the jump, it will obtain a difficulty coefficient, which, applied to the execution points awarded by the judges, will give the jumper's final score.
-If the jumper loses one or both skis after takeoff and before landing, that is, during flight, he will be able to jump again (if he can).
-If it does not jump again the score will be RNS.
-The loss of any ski during or after landing must be evaluated by the judges according to the usual criteria.
+Depending on the jump's difficulty, it will be assigned a difficulty coefficient, which, when applied to the execution points awarded by the judges, will determine the jumper's final score.
+If the jumper loses one or both skis after take-off but before landing (i.e., during flight), they may jump again (if able).
+If they do not jump again, the score will be RNS.
+Loss of a ski during or after landing will be judged according to standard criteria.